RawatXd/Machine-Learning-Projects/README.md

 # Machine Learning Projects

-A collection of hands-on ML projects arranged from basics to advanced concepts.
+Welcome to my machine learning projects repository!
+This portfolio contains a series of hands-on projects designed to demonstrate various machine learning techniques, algorithms, and workflows.
+Each project explores different aspects of data science, from data cleaning and preprocessing to model training and evaluation.

 ## Projects